zsparal/api-documentation/source/reference/v2/refunds-api/get-payment-refund.rst

    :doc:`Get order </reference/v2/orders-api/get-order>`.

    The lines will show the ``quantity``, ``discountAmount``, ``vatAmount`` and ``totalAmount`` refunded.
-If the line was partially refunded, these values will be different from the values in response from the Get order API.
+If the line was partially refunded, these values will be different from the values in response from the *Get order* endpoint.

-   Only available if the refund was created via the :doc:`Create Order Refund API </reference/v2/refunds-api/create-order-refund>`.
+   Only available if the refund was created via the :doc:`Create order refund endpoint </reference/v2/refunds-api/create-order-refund>`.

 .. parameter:: paymentId
    :type: string